Electronic invoicing guide

 - The invoice is sent in XML format to the State Taxation Administration (STA).

-The fully digitalized e-fapiao is a new type of invoice that differs from the normal VAT e-fapiao and the traditional paper Fapiao.
-It contains 17 items: dynamic QR code, invoice number, issuance date, buyer information, seller information, project name, specification and model, unit, quantity, unit price, amount, tax rate/levy rate, tax amount, total, ad valorem, and tax total (in words and figures), remarks, and invoice.
+It contains 17 elements: dynamic QR code, invoice number, issuance date, buyer information, seller information, project name, specification and model, unit, quantity, unit price, amount, applicable tax rate/levy rate, tax amount, total amount, ad valorem and total tax amount (in words and figures), remarks, and invoice details.

 There are six kinds of fapiao co-existing in China during the country’s ongoing fapiao system reforms.
 The six types are special VAT fapiao, general VAT fapiao, special VAT e-fapiao, general VAT e-fapiao, fully digitalized special VAT e-fapiao, and fully digitalized general VAT e-fapiao.